steelsofliquid/NanamiOS/version1.0/1.00.15/readme.txt

           -- END OF TESTING111 --

 - Any keys not picked up by the driver will cause an "          xx    unrecognized key" issue.
+- The build identifies itself as 1.00.14 in most areas.

 Patch Notes:
 - Nothing!